Azure/AzureStack-Tools/README.md

 ## [Deployment of Azure Stack](Deployment)

-Helps perpare for Azure Stack deployment.
+Helps prepare for Azure Stack deployment.
 -	Prepare to Deploy (boot from VHD)
 -	Prepare to Redeploy (boot back to original/base OS)